 IV.H.
 Secular and Religious Holidays

-The University recognizes/observes the following secular holidays: Martin Luther King Day, Memorial Day, July 4, Labor Day, Thanksgiving and the day after, and New Year’s Day.
+The University recognizes/observes the following secular holidays: Martin Luther King, Jr. Day, Memorial Day, July 4, Thanksgiving and the day after, Labor Day and New Year’s Day.

 The University also recognizes that there are several religious holidays that affect large numbers of University community members, including Christmas, Rosh Hashanah, Yom Kippur, the first two days of Passover and Good Friday.
 In consideration of their significance for many students, no examinations may be given and no assigned work may be required on these days.
 Students who observe these holidays will be given an opportunity to make up missed work in both laboratories and lecture courses.
 If an examination is given on the first class day after one of these holidays, it must not cover material introduced in class on that holiday.

 Faculty should realize that Jewish holidays begin at sundown on the evening before the published date of the holiday.
 Late afternoon exams should be avoided on these days.
 Also, no examinations may be held on Saturdays or Sundays in the undergraduate schools unless they are also available on other days.
 Nor should seminars or other regular classes be scheduled on Saturdays or Sundays unless they are also available at other times.